iyreshot/Modlist/README.md

 Lyra utilizes a Wabbajack technology called Root Builder.
 RootBuilder is a plugin for Mod Organizer 2, allowing users to manage files in the base game directory through Mod Organizer.

-### Change this line

-#### In MO2 find 'Tools' in the top left and click on it.
-Navigate to ini editor/ SkyrimPrefs.ini/[Launcher] sD3DDevice="NVIDIA GeForce RTX 3060

-Change this line to reflect the graphics card you are using:

-This could also be done by running BethINI IIRC but good to check afterward to make sure it's referencing the correct card being used.

 ### Set your affinity

 In MO2 top left find the tools tab again, and click on it.